-EU, Iran To Hold Nuclear Talks In Brussels this Week - UrduPoint
+EU, Iran To Hold Nuclear Talks In Brussels This Week - UrduPoint

-The EU and world powers are scrambling to try to get negotiations in Vienna aimed at reviving the 2015 accord back on track after the election of a new president in Tehran.
+The EU and world powers are scrambling to try to get negotiations in Vienna aimed at reviving the 2015 accord back on track after the election of a hardliner in Tehran.

 Iran's chief negotiator on the deal, Deputy Foreign Minister Ali Bagheri, wrote on Twitter that he would be in Brussels on Wednesday "to continue our talks on result-oriented negotiations".